|

 Track

-horse per day, depending on locale and the trainer's "win" record.
+horse per day, depending on locale, the purses and the trainer

 Training